You are here

 Pregnancy and STIs

-Pregnant women are usually tested for STIs including syphilis, chlamydia, gonorrhea and HIV as part of their prenatal care.
+Pregnant people are usually tested for STIs including syphilis, chlamydia, gonorrhea and HIV as part of their prenatal care.
 STIs can be passed to the baby during pregnancy and delivery, and through breast milk.Prevention and treatment is important in pregnancy because STIs can cause serious harm to a mother and baby including premature labour, uterine infection, infant blindness, deafness and death.
-There are STI medicationsthat are safe to take during pregnancy.
+There are STI medications that are safe to take during pregnancy.

-When a pregnant woman has HIV, medication greatly lowers the chances of passing HIV to the baby.
+When a pregnant person has HIV, medication greatly lowers the chances of passing HIV to the baby.

 Options for Sexual Health BC – Sexual health and reproductive services and support in BC

 Vancouver Coastal Health – Youth clinics in the Vancouver region

 Fraser Heatlh – Youth clinics in the Fraser region